Services for Individuals with Eating or Body Image Concerns

 What does treatment look like?

-All students seeking services at the Counseling Center must first complete an initial consultation by walking into the Counseling Center between 10am and 2pm, Monday through Friday.
-Upon walking in, you will be asked to complete paperwork before meeting with a therapist for a 15 to 20 minute consultation to discuss your concerns.
-Following your consultation, the therapist will ask you to complete a brief assessment to gain more information about your concerns.
-Your therapist will then meet with the Eating Disorders Treatment Team (EDTT) to review your case and make recommendations.
+All students seeking services at the Counseling Center must first complete an initial assessment by calling or walking into the Counseling Center to schedule an initial assessment.
+When you arrive for this appointment you will be asked to complete paperwork before meeting with a therapist for a 45 to 50 minutes to discuss your concerns.
+Following your assessment, your therapist will then meet with the Eating Disorders Treatment Team (EDTT) to review your case and make recommendations.

-Treatment for eating and body image concerns typically consists of three main components: therapy, nutrition counseling, and medical monitoring.
+Treatment for eating and body image concerns typically consists of three main components: psychotherapy, nutrition counseling, and medical monitoring.

 What is the Eating Disorders Treatment Team (EDTT)?